parallelmicroscopy/24-well-RAP/README.md

 <b> Cables: </b>

-Allied Vision recommends the following cables for their camera.
-(Less expensive versions also work in our experience.)
+Allied Vision recommends the following cables for their camera:

 1) A USB 3 cable connects the camera to the PC: https://www.digikey.ca/en/products/detail/allied-vision-inc/12327/12083506

 2) A trigger cable connects the Arduino to the camera: https://www.digikey.ca/en/products/detail/allied-vision-inc/12322/11200629

    <i>Pin 2</i> from the trigger cable should be connected to <i>Arduino pin 10</i>,  and <i>pin 6</i> from the trigger cable should be connected to <i>Arduino ground.</i>

+Less expensive versions of the above cables also work in our experience.